 - All documents must be submitted on the student's online admissions Application Status page.

-- May be photocopies with the understanding that originals may be requested if necessary.
+- Photocopies can be provided with the understanding that originals may be requested if necessary.

-All financial documents must be the most recent document for the account, dated no earlier than 3 months prior to the date of submission.
+All financial documents must be the most recent document for the account, issued within 10 months of your program start date in the U.S.

 - Documents must show liquid assets that can be immediately converted to U.S. dollars.
 Liquid funds are defined as money that is immediately accessible without any restrictions or penalties.
 A U.S.-based money market account is acceptable if it can be withdrawn immediately as cash in U.S. Dollars.

-- Cash in a savings or checking bank account must be in excess of required estimated expenses.
+- Cash in a savings or checking bank account must exceed of required estimated expenses.

 - Joint accounts must include a Stevens Graduate or Undergraduate Financial Verification Form signed by all account holders.

 - All documents must be English.

 - Official online bank statements are acceptable if they include the bank's letterhead or logo.
 Unofficial printouts of screens from an online banking account will not be accepted.

 - All financial document must show the account holder’s name, date, account number, the account type, the current balance, and the type of currency.